 The Speculoos Dress Marzipan was already on our table.
 As it was wrapped so nicely we decided to take these home as a treat for the children.

 The lounge was also decorated with Beauty and the Beast items.
 They had a few Cogsworth clocks dotted around and also Lumiere’s.
-A Lumiere was placed on our table when the sandwiches and cakes were brought to our table.
+A Lumiere was placed on our table when the sandwiches and cakes were brought over.
 There was also red roses dotted here and there as well as one on each table.

-When we finished our savory selection the sandwiches and sweets were brought to our table.
+After eating our savory selection the sandwiches and sweets arrived at our table.
 This consisted of the following

 Vanilla & gold jelly